DevUt/GateNotesObsidian/Operating System/Process Synchronization/Synchoronization Solution.md

 And this is also called sometimes SPINLOCK because the process "spins" while waiting for the lock.

+Below are a solution to the busy waiting.

 ```c
 typedef struct {
     int value; // current value